Discrete and continuous symmetries in monotone Floer theory

-Here the first term on the right-hand side contains precisely the monomials from the left-hand side which only involve variables $t_j$ for $j \in I$, the second term (the sum over $j_1$) contains those monomials involving exactly one variable outside this set, the third term those monomials involving exactly two variables outside the set, and so on.
-An easy induction on $k$ using this decomposition shows that \ref{constr1} and \ref{constr2} are equivalent.
+Here the first term on the right-hand side contains precisely the monomials from the left-hand side which involve only those $\eta_j$ with $j \in I$, the second term (the sum over $j_1$) contains those monomials involving exactly one $\eta_j$ from outside this set, the third term those monomials involving exactly two from outside the set, and so on.